ssp4all/stackoverflow-scrapper/README.md

 * Check for if python(3.0+) and its requirements are installed or not.
 * Scrape site on user request.
 * Regular expression for extracting error from list of error given by program on compiling.
+* Extract error from live program.
+*
 ## To Do
 * Integrate all modules.
-* Extract error from live program.
-* Design UI on terminal
+* Design UI on terminal.
-* Edit ReadMe.md
+* Edit and design ReadMe.md
+* Make use of pop-up window.

 ## License